 The Top 10 Awards

-The Columbia College Scholarship is awarded to five students and is worth full tuition, room and board.
-The Presidential Scholarship is awarded to five students and is worth full tuition.
+Columbia College awards ten Presidential Scholarships, each worth full tuition.
 The Transfer Scholarship is awarded to one student and is worth two years of tuition.

-See what other scholarships are available with the Scholarship Finder.
+See what other scholarship are available with the Scholarship Finder.

 Who is eligible to participate?

-New freshman students with a minimum 26 ACT (1170 SAT) and 3.6 GPA who will be attending the traditional day campus are eligible to compete.
-New transfers students with at least 60 hours of college credit, a minimum cumulative 3.6 GPA in their college coursework, and who are members of Phi Theta Kappa are also eligible to compete.
+New freshman students with a minimum 26 ACT (1260 SAT) and 3.6 GPA who will be attending the traditional day campus are eligible to compete.
+New transfer students with at least 60 hours of college credit, a minimum cumulative 3.6 GPA in their college coursework, and who are members of Phi Theta Kappa are also eligible to compete.

 If you are interested in attending Scholarship Day, you must be admitted and submit all application materials two weeks prior to the day you compete.
 This includes: